 - Relax in our accommodation, or head out to discover the local pubs and bars in the evening.

 - Look out for wildlife such as sea eagles, otters and seals, and enjoy the solitude of hidden beaches.

 - Meet a great group of friendly walkers, and make some lasting friendships on this special week.

 It’s time to begin the adventure!
 We’ll collect you at midday from Glasgow – with pick-ups from the Central Station and the Airport, and then set off for Mull!
 We have a few hours’ drive to get to the seaside town of Oban before getting the ferry across to Craignure on Mull.
 Depending on the ferry times, you’ll have some time to explore Oban before the crossing.

 Once we’ve docked, we’ll head to our accommodation, and then depending on the time there may be a short walk, or we’ll just relax before heading out to a local pub for the evening meal.

 Each of these days is a full day we can get out and about to explore Mull.
 We’ll begin with breakfast, provide packed lunch ingredients, and then head out.
 We’ll aim to get back to the hostel for mid to late afternoon to freshen up before heading out for dinner, though there may be a night or two we cook for you at the accommodation.
 We like to eat out as often as we can to support the local economy and show you the great food and drink Mull has to offer.
 It’s not all about walking!

 Possible walks on these days include:

 Today it’s time to pack up and leave Mull, after a week of adventure you’ll never forget.
-We’ll breakfast and then head out for one last mini adventure, before getting a mid afternoon ferry to the mainland, we will then enjoy one last night in the Highlands.
+We’ll breakfast and then head out for one last mini adventure, before getting an early afternoon ferry to the mainland.
+Dropping you off in Glasgow for around 4pm

 About the area